xying21/docsite/docs/develop/getstarted.md

 ## Program Application Functions

-Follow along with the **Tutorials** to get started with some basic usage of the CKB developer tools.
+Follow along with the **Tutorials** to understand CKB basic knowledge such as CKB data structure, and get started with some basic usage of the CKB developer tools.